 John Winter was the first physician to volunteer at the Pheriche Aid Post.
 He provided medical service from the yak hut at Pheriche in the fall of 1974.

-In 1974 when Dr. Peter Hacket trekked to the Everest region.
-He became very interested in the problems of AMS; and after the trek he decided to stay in Nepal.
-In the spring of 1975 Peter Hacket started his work at Pheriche using the same yak hut and help from Tashi Sherpa.
+In 1974 when Dr. Peter Hacket trekked to the Everest region, he became very interested in the problems of AMS; and after the trek he decided to stay in Nepal.
+In the spring of 1975, Peter Hacket started his work at Pheriche using the same yak hut and help from Tashi Sherpa.
 He continued his work at the post for three consecutive seasons.
 Dr. Peter Hacket in fact set up his sleeping tent near the hut and stayed there helping trekkers.
 During his work he found out that trekkers were not interested in to the hut so he and Tashi went to the lodges to meet the trekkers and gave talk about mountain sickness.

 Professor Y. Hayata, from Tokyo Medical College, also became interested in operating medical clinic in Pheriche.
-He wanted to set up a research facility in AMS and high Altitude medicine.
+He wanted to set up a research facility in high Altitude medicine.
 Professor Y. Hayata raised about US $ 50,000.00 at that time and the Pheriche Aid-post building was built in the summer season of 1975.
 It is the same clinic HRA has been running at present.